LMSA – Latino Medical Student Association

-The main goal of HAMSA is to foster the involvement of medical students with the Hispanic culture and latino patient population.
-Through HAMSA, we hope to address health disparities in the Spanish-speaking population in Alachua and provide better services in our Equal Access Clinics.
+The main goal of LMSA is to foster the involvement of medical students with the Hispanic culture and latino patient population.
+Through LMSA, we hope to address health disparities in the Spanish-speaking population in Alachua and provide better services in our Equal Access Clinics.
 In doing so, we hope to also empower our nation’s future physicians to meet the healthcare needs of underserved communities.

 - Monthly medical Spanish lunch meetings